Camille Mortenol: 1900–1908

 Mortenol was ordered to take command of a torpedo boat attached to Toulon's mobile defences on 14 February 1899 before taking command of a second-class group of torpedo boats within the reserve squadron on 1 March 1900, consisting of the Aventurier and the Argonaute.
 During summer 1900 he was sent back to Africa and on 19 July that year he was put in command of the Alcyon, a paddle-boat aviso stationed at Libreville For rescuing ships in difficulty during that command he was in 1909 awarded the Prussian Order of the Crown and thanks from Spain for rescuing ships in difficulty.
 He then travelled along the surrounding rivers and coasts, notably taking part in the repression of local uprisings (the Ogooué expedition).

-In June 1902 he had to return to mainland France again to convalesce and on 9 September that year in the 14th arrondissement of Paris he married Marie-Louise Vitalo (17 May 1866, Cayenne - 28 July 1912, Brest), the widow of a mathematics teacher.
-Paris XIV°, mariages, 1902 - the couple had no children.
+In June 1902 he had to return to mainland France again to convalesce and on 9 September that year in the 14th arrondissement of Paris he married Marie-Louise Vitalo (17 May 1866, Cayenne - 28 July 1912, Brest), the widow of a mathematics teacher. - the couple had no children.
 Once that period of convalescence was complete he was sent to join the naval staff in Bresst in January 1903.
 Later in 1903 Mortenol made another request to be admitted to the École supérieure de Marine, which could earn him the rank of admiral.
 Brest's maritime prefect ranked him first out of the five candidates and gave a particularly complimentary reference, but the naval minister did not accept his application, perhaps due to his skin colour or due to the Affair of the Cards.
 He was at least promoted to "capitaine de frégate" on 7 April 1904 and was put in command of the armored cruiser Bruix.

 At the end of the year Mortenol was ordered to join the cruiser Redoutable and found himself off Saigon as part of the reserve division of France's Far East Squadron.
 In 1907 he had to return to mainland France yet again to convalesce and on his return to duty he was posted to the naval division in the Indian Ocean, commanding the anti-torpedo-boat ship Pistolet and the 2nd Torpedo Boat Flotilla in the China Sea.
 In April 1908 he was also given command of the 1st Flotilla.